Impedance matching of inverted conductors: Two-dimensional beam splitters with divergent gain: Abstract

 \section{Abstract}

-\change{Electromagnetic radiation normally incident on a thin conducting sheet experiences transmission, absorption, and reflection.}{A thin conducting sheet --- graphene, for example --- transmits, absorbs, and reflects radiation.} A sheet that is very thin, even vanishingly so, can still produce 50\% absorption \add{at normal incidence} if it has conductivity corresponding to half the impedance of free space.
+A thin conducting sheet --- graphene, for example --- transmits, absorbs, and reflects radiation.
+A sheet that is very thin, even vanishingly so, can still produce 50\% absorption at normal incidence if it has conductivity corresponding to half the impedance of free space.
 We find that, regardless of the sheet conductivity, there exists a combination of polarization and angle of incidence that achieves this impedance half-matching condition.
 If the conducting medium can be inverted, the conductivity is formally negative and the sheet amplifies the incident radiation.
 To the extent that a negative half-match in a thin sheet can be maintained, enormous single-pass gain in both transmission and reflection is possible.
-Known \change{materials such as graphene gallium nitride, inverted, have the potential to produce amplifying beamsplitters with very large, single-pass gain.} {semiconductors (\emph{e.g.} gallium nitride) have the optical properties necessary to give large amplification in a structure that is, remarkably, both thin and non-resonant.}
+Known semiconductors (e.g., gallium nitride) have the optical properties necessary to give large amplification in a structure that is, remarkably, both thin and nonresonant.